Django-SDK/tenmis-club/README.md

 The website has a home page, a page for the club's history, a page for the club's facilities, a page for the club's membership, a page for the club's contact details and a page for the club's location.

-The website has a navigation bar at the top of the page.
+The websit ze **has a navigation** bar at the top of the page.
 The navigation bar is responsive and changes to a hamburger menu on smaller screens.

 The website has a footer at the bottom of the page.
 The footer contains links to the club's social media pages.